#1 - What information does VIP provide for voters?

-Answers directly from candidates to questions attempting to learn the candidates’ motivation.
+Answers directly from candidates for office to questions pertinent to their office and attempting to learn the candidates’ reasoning and/or motivation.

-Information from professionals about their views on judges.
+Information from professionals about their views on individual judges.

-Voter Information Project (VIP) volunteers gather most of the information to contact the candidates from the individual county web sites, and through Election Commissioner’s offices.
+Voter Information Project (VIP) volunteers gather most of the information to contact the candidates from the individual county websites, the county clerk's office and/or through Election Commissioner’s offices.
 Candidates are then called by a volunteer (usually by someone within that candidate’s district), and are given the opportunity to respond to VIP’s questions online.
 Occasionally a candidate’s phone number is not available.
 Those candidates, in some cases, are mailed a VIP questionnaire.
 Candidates also can provide their answers by email, fax, Postal Service, and on rare occasions, over the phone.